Asia stocks fall after Fed says more US rate hikes likely

 BEIJING (AP) — Asian stock markets tumbled Thursday after the Federal Reserve added to recession fears by saying it wasn’t finished raising U.S. interest rates to cool inflation.

-Hong Kong’s benchmark lost 3.1%.
-Shanghai, Seoul and Sydney also followed Wall Street lower after the Fed on Wednesday raised its key rate to the highest level in 15 years.
+Hong Kong’s benchmark lost 2.9%.
+Shanghai and Sydney also followed Wall Street lower after the Fed on Wednesday raised its key rate to a 15-year high.

 Oil prices declined while the euro stayed below 99 cents.